karavanlarp/karavanlarp.github.io/eng/world/theumite.md

 ### General

 Theumites are a race of elemental spirits who used to rule Theuma.
+Their isolated enclaves are called the Theumite Union.

 <h3 id="history">History </h3>